-The Phlebotomy/EKG program at South Arkansas Community College consists of a one semester Certificate of Proficiency.
-The Phlebotomy/EKG program centers on the study of phlebotomy, professionalism, patient relations, basic medical terminology, types of specimens, specimen collection procedures, complications of venipuncture, adaptations for special limits and special types of patients, actual collection of laboratory specimens, and performance and interpretation of basic EKG.
+The Phlebotomy program at South Arkansas Community College consists of a one-semester Certificate of Proficiency.
+The Phlebotomy program centers on the study of phlebotomy, professionalism, patient relations, basic medical terminology, types of specimens, specimen collection procedures, complications of venipuncture, adaptations for special limits and special types of patients, and the actual collection of laboratory specimens.

 Phlebotomy certification is NOT required by the State of Arkansas, but may be required by individual health care facilities for employment.
 Each class is limited to a maximum of 14 students in El Dorado and 10 students in Warren each semester.
 The first 24 students who complete the admission process to South Arkansas Community College will be allowed to register for the course and pay fees.
 Positions in the class cannot be held for specific individuals until admission requirements are met.
 There will be NO exceptions to this rule.
 If students fail to pay fees by indicated date, those students will be dropped from the course and additional students will be allowed to register for the vacated positions in the class.

 To successfully complete the certificate of proficiency, students MUST earn a grade of “C” or higher in all 12 credit hours in the curriculum.
 The South Arkansas Community College Phlebotomy program has been approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) but is currently on inactive accreditation status.
 Procedures for reactivation of the program is currently in process.
 NAACLS is located at 5600 N. River road, Suite 720, Rosemont, IL 60018-5119.
 NAACLS phone number is 773-714-8880; http://www.naacls.org

 Certificate of Proficiency